LatinScribe/BetaGoZero/README.md

 entire board, we can simply analyse the connected neighbours of the stone in our graph, which reduces the complexity.
-Moreover, using trees allows us to quickly follow a sequence of moves and generate corresponding \"win likely hoods\", and reduces the complexity when our AI is selecting a move as it simply needs to examine the children of whichever node it is currently at.
+Moreover, using trees allows us to quickly follow a sequence of moves and generate corresponding "win likelihoods", and reduces the complexity when our AI is selecting a move as it simply needs to examine the children of whichever node it is currently at.
 Thus, our project has shown that trees and graphs can be used to model Go, and this form of model does